gauravkanwal/LeetCode-Top-150/README.md

 At each index:
 Update farthest: Calculate the farthest index you can reach from the current index.
 Check currentEnd: If the current index reaches the end of the current jump's range (currentEnd), increment the jump count and update currentEnd to farthest.
 Stop when currentEnd reaches or exceeds the last index: This indicates that the last position is within reach with the current or next jump
+Logic of increasing the jump count when you reach maxIndex is on the right track conceptually, but without a separate variable like currEnd, it’s hard to know when you’ve exhausted the current jump’s range. currEnd is the marker that tells you, "Okay, we can't extend this jump any further; it's time to commit to it and set a new range based on what we've seen."
 [View Solution 👈](./Solutions/Q10-JumpGameII.java)